awsdocs/aws-sam-developer-guide/doc_source/sam-specification-template-anatomy-globals.md

 ## Supported Resources and Properties<a name="sam-specification-template-anatomy-globals-supported-resources-and-properties"></a>

-Currently, AWS SAM supports the following resources and properties:
+AWS SAM supports the following resources and properties\.

 ```
 Globals:
   Function:
-    # Properties of AWS::Serverless::Function
     Handler:
     Runtime:
     CodeUri: